atadas10/snowflake-role-based-access/GITLAB_PAGES_SETUP.md

-# RBAC Framework - GitLab Pages Setup
+# SnowGuard Framework - GitLab Pages Setup

 ## 🚀 Live Site
 Your site will be available at: `https://yourusername.gitlab.io/your-repo-name`